ChatGPT: In politics

 In 2023, Australian MP Julian Hill advised the national parliament that the growth of AI could cause "mass destruction".
 During his speech, which was partly written by the program, he warned that it could result in cheating, job losses, discrimination, disinformation, and uncontrollable military applications.

 Conservative commentators have accused ChatGPT of bias toward left-leaning perspectives.
 An August 2023 study in the journal Public Choice found a "significant and systematic political bias toward the Democrats in the US, Lula in Brazil, and the Labour Party in the UK."
 In response to accusations from conservative pundits that ChatGPT was woke, OpenAI said in 2023 it had plans to update ChatGPT to produce "outputs that other people (ourselves included) may strongly disagree with".
 ChatGPT also provided an outline of how human reviewers are trained to reduce inappropriate content and to attempt to provide political information without affiliating with any political position.

+According to Brian Hood, an Australian mayor, in April 2023, ChatGPT erroneously claimed that he was jailed for bribery while working for a subsidiary of Australia's national bank.
+In fact, he acted as a whistleblower and was never charged with a crime.